danwyk/Auto_Correct_System/README.md

 #### Determiner & Noun Phrase Result:
 > s1 = "The manager hired **the** employees"\
 > s2 = "John will not buy **any** tomatoes"

+### Example2:
+> It is widelly taugt that parts of speech are definned in terms of sinple defimitions.
+For example, "a noun is a person place or thinge."
+But in reality, simple defintions like that are not very usefful.
+For exampe, is it not true that everthing is a "thing"?
+Then in wghat sense can we deffine nouns as "thngs"?
+We need moree rigorouss teckneques to define these notioms.

+#### Final Result:
+> It is widely taught that parts of speech are defined in terms of simple definitions.
+For example, "any noun is any person place or thing ."
+But in reality, simple definitions like that are not very useful.
+For example, is it not true that everything is any "thing"?
+Then in what sense can we define nouns as "things"?
+We need more rigorous techniques to define these notions.

 ---